 What should I implement first?
 How do I properly optimize to give Google enough time to learn?
 Why aren’t the last changes I made bringing any positive results?
 These are some questions we might ask ourselves.
-In this article I’ll be sharing with you six Google Ads hacks that I have found to be most useful to improve the performance of my managed accounts and which you should definitely include in your toolbox in 2021.
+In this article I’ll be sharing with you six Google Ads hacks that I have found to be most useful to improve the performance of my managed accounts and which you should definitely include in your toolbox and are still relevant in 2022.

 1. Optimize your Google Ads account structure for more performance

 Before you start planning your account structure it is important to ask yourself the following questions: